lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 Command-line argument parsing
 `````````````````````````````

-A common concern when developing console applications is command-line argument and option parsing.
+A common concern when developing command-line applications is argument and option parsing.
 As briefly mentioned above, arguments and options are application-specific settings we can pass an application in the form ``app arg1 arg2 ...`` at the time when we're invoking the application.
 Importantly, these settings are separate from the application's input data.